 This post is for freshers.

-We all need information on how to successfully pass job interviews, we are crave inspiration, tips and well and we're short on time.
+We all need information on how to successfully pass job interviews, we all crave inspiration, tips and well and we're short on time.

 Well, we have done the hard work for you.